edbrito/100-days-of-code/log.md

 **Today's Progress**: Moving on to the second "Basic Frontend Project", my portfolio page.

 **Thoughts:** I don't have to think a lot about what to write in this webpage but I need to focus a little on the presentation.
 Not really a designer but a coder at heart so this is sometimes a little challenging.

+### Day 9: 2018/05/03

+**Today's Progress**: I think the "Personal Portfolio" frontend project is going ok; now it's more of a matter of adding content to it.
+I restarted doing the backend certification.
+Yup, Node is fun.

+**Thoughts:** I think the backend part is going to be the best for me.
+Of course I need to improve my frontend skills, for professional reasons, but it's not the thing I like the most, that's for sure.